zwdzwd/transvar/README.md

 #### transcript annotations

 The following list the transcript annotations supported by ioan.
-Ioan can take a combination of these transcript annotations as long as these annotations are based on the same version of reference assembly.
+Ioan can take any one or any combination(s) of these transcript annotations as long as these annotations are based on the same version of reference assembly.

 ##### Ensembl (GTF)